 - Avoid the cycle.
 I’ve been describing the operational budget process.
 Things like that sweet software licensing contract you’re selling end up here.
 The other way they spend money is in the capital budget.
 These are one-off, large purchases of equipment or buildings (and the things that go inside them).
 If you can package up your offering as a one-time expense, you might be able to dodge the cycle.
 Otherwise, if you can get the purchase under $5K, you can bypass budgets all together.
 Those purchases can typically get swiped, invoice-free, on the department head’s corporate card.
 However, those cards are a one-shot-deal, so don’t count on using this for recurring revenue.

-- Stop selling to enterprise health systems.
+- Consider alternative buyers to enterprise health systems.
 Think of another revenue model that won’t be fraught with such dire peril.
 For instance, Lily Truong has an amazing gadget that you shove in your ear to (gently) drill out your ear wax.
 It’s 100 times better than a Q-Tip and less invasive than the normal saline flushes that pediatricians frequently push on terrified toddlers (and I’m not going to mention that weird candle thing).
 Wouldn’t all the clinics and children’s hospitals want to get their hands on one?
 Maybe, but Truong’s business will likely fail before she could get through the sale.
 Rather, she’ll ditch the cycle and bring her product into patients’ hands directly through sales off her site (clearearinc.com) first, then use her users’ satisfaction to bolster demand in the enterprise health systems in the longer term.
 It’s a shame that the best tools won’t be used for the job in the doc’s office at first, but at least you can pick one up at the corner drug store and the innovation wasn’t wasted.
 Maybe that was an easy example, but I’ve seen people spend months trying to close enterprise deals when there’s a better buyer just around the river bend.
+(If you’re dead-set on selling to large health systems, we have a guide you’ll want to read sooner than later.)

 Hopefully, some of these strategies will help.
 I’d like to thank Jess for dropping some knowledge on us youngsters.
 And to pad her resume, she’s likely one of the only people in any purchasing department who has actually done sales for a startup.
 It’s a breath of fresh air knowing there’s at least one out there, right?